-Figure 2: Ownership and legal entity structure of the Santander UK Resolution Group.
+Figure 2: Simplified structure chart of the Santander UK Resolution Group.

 Comprehensive information on the Santander UK Group's activities, operations and balance sheet are available in its annual report and accounts.
-Additional detail on our approach to capital management is set out in the Pilar III disclosure.
+Additional detail on our approach to capital management is set out in our Additional Capital and Risk Management Disclosures.
 These can be found here.